kgateway-dev/kgateway/docs/content/reference/cli/glooctl_cluster_register.md

 ---
 ## glooctl cluster register

-Register a cluster to the Gloo Edge Federation control plane
+Register a cluster to the Gloo Federation control plane

 ### Synopsis

-Register a cluster to the Gloo Edge Federation control plane.
+Register a cluster to the Gloo Federation control plane.
 Registered clusters can be targeted for discovery and configuration.

 ```
 glooctl cluster register [flags]